These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming the examiner will review your entire claims file without prompting

-Why: Examiners may have limited time and may not have reviewed all relevant records including private treatment records, imaging, or prior VA exam findings.
+Examiners may have limited time and may not have reviewed all relevant records including private treatment records, imaging, or prior VA exam findings.

-Do this instead: At the beginning of the exam, briefly summarize: 'I have [MRI/X-ray/surgery records] that show [key findings].
+Instead: At the beginning of the exam, briefly summarize: 'I have [MRI/X-ray/surgery records] that show [key findings].
 I have been treated by [provider] for [duration].
 I want to make sure those records have been reviewed.'
 Bring copies if possible.

 Impact: Affects nexus documentation and rating accuracy